Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 50. Try some Han Chinese dishes too

-51. Ask your Guide for recommendation
+51. Ask your Guide for the recommendation

 Your Guide knows the best places to eat.
 Ask your guide for a recommendation.
 It is recommended to try a Tibetan style noodle call Bolthok and Lupthok.
-If you would like to taste authentic Tibetan dishes ask your agency to arrange you a nomad or family visit in a village.
+If you would like to taste authentic Tibetan dishes, ask your agency to arrange you a nomad or family visit in a village.
 We do take our visitors to a local Tibetan family house for a meal which many of them truly like the experiences.